 If a picture is worth a thousand words, then the 10:41 min video “You want to strike men?
 In order to win…” by Fuku sensei [Fuku] may be worth a thousand pictures.
-Fuku sensei examines in depth and with clarity a way to strike men first – using a mix of video footages of men strikes repeated amply at slower speeds and text explanations in Japanese.
+Fuku sensei examines in depth and with clarity a way to strike men first – using a mix of video footages of men strikes (including slow motion replays) and text explanations in Japanese.
 I present a brief summary of the video below for those who may not be able to follow the Japanese text.

 A few side comments before starting.
 In case you might know Fuku sensei, I would appreciate it if you could send me his contact information.
 I would like to request permission to post a full translation of his text in Japanese to English and thank him for creating and sharing his video.
 And a ‘thank you’ to Susan Zau sensei for sharing the video [Fuku] with me.